Skip to main content

 For numbers zero to nine please spell the whole words.
 Please use figures for numbers 10 or higher.

-We are happy for authors to use either words or figures to represent large whole figures (i.e. one million or 1,000,000) as long as the usage is consistent throughout the text.
+Authors may use either words or figures to represent large whole figures (i.e. one million or 1,000,000) as long as the usage is consistent throughout the text.

 If the sentence includes a series of numbers then figures must be used in each instance.